 To help you with the information gathering process, here is the most relevant medical evidence that you will need to provide to give you the best chance of being approved for SSDI.

-The first type of medical evidence that the Blue Book directly requests is a complete medical history of your COPD.
+The first type of medical criteria that the Blue Book (which is the list of disabilities that qualifies for disability benefits) directly requests is a complete medical history of your COPD.

 You should be able to provide the following records from your physician or pulmonologist should include your presenting symptoms, the progression of your lung disease, as well as the results of a full physical examination.

 Several tests will help to confirm your diagnosis, and the following should be included in your records:

 - Pulse Oximetry Levels

 - Imaging tests that may show evidence of COPD, such as a chest x-ray or CT scan

 - Documentation of your use of supplemental oxygen, including the flow rate